skommana04/Terraform_Infra/README.md

 -----------------------------------

 target group rules:
- ingress: any traffic coming to the alb to any of my ports: from:0 to:0 tcp : -1
+ ingress: any traffic coming from the alb to any of my ports: from:0 to:0 tcp : -1